 Watch The Four Horsemen Break the Arm of Dusty Rhodes:

 “Our goal was not to take over or anything negative like that.
 We wanted to be champions and represent our company to the highest standard.
 We set out to outdo each other and give the fans the best match of the night.
 Ole and I would go out there and try to outdo Tully, and then he would go out and try to outdo Flair.
 It made for a better product.

 We pushed each other to quality performances, and that was the concept of the Four Horsemen."

-“Some of the more memorable things were some of, the bigger houses – like the time we did the WarGames at the Orange Bowl.
+“Some of the more memorable things were some of the bigger houses – like the time we did the WarGames at the Orange Bowl.
 That was great.
-The time we did a simulcast for Starrcade in 1985 at The Omni and in the Greensboro Coliseum alternating matches.
-That was before we had done a pay-per-view, and we still had 33,000 people buy tickets on Thanksgiving night to go see that.”
+When we did a simulcast for Starrcade in 1985 at The Omni and in the Greensboro Coliseum alternating matches, that was before we had done a pay-per-view, and we still had 33,000 people buy tickets on Thanksgiving night to go see that.”

 “Like The Beatles, Elvis, and The Rolling Stones, all wrapped into one!”

 “There was something about the chemistry of us as a group, and we built off of that.
 We were all traveling together and spending more time together than we were with our families because we’d always be on the road.

 We’d go on air and talk about where the hot spots in each town were, and after the matches, we’d get there, and there would be fans waiting.
 We partied as hard as we worked, I guess.

 We actually legitimately enjoyed each other’s company.
 When we had a few days off or a day home, we would still get together because we really genuinely enjoyed each other.
 There wasn’t a clash of egos.

 If we did an interview and one guy got on a roll and everybody didn’t get to speak, there were no ruffled feathers, no bruised egos.
 We were all just basking in the success, and I think everybody carried their own weight.”